nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>It's... really a lot, to the point my other modules and sleep are suffering.
+<markdown>It's... really a lot, to the point my other courses and sleep are suffering.
 It feels like everything is important to do, if not necessary.
 I appreciate the warnings given at the start of sem, and I have no suggestions on how to improve it.

-That being said, I'm enjoying this module a lot.
+That being said, I'm enjoying this course a lot.
 The iP has been really fun and fulfilling.</markdown>

-<box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Glad to hear you are enjoying the module.
+<box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>Glad to hear you are enjoying the course.
 Yes, the workload can be stressful at times.
 Hope you can manage.
 See [my comment on 'The workload'](#Q9).</markdown>
 </span></box>
 </td>
 </tr>